Christian Bethancourt Player Props: Rays vs. Red Sox

 |Games w/1+ RBI

-- The 8.5 strikeouts per nine innings put together by the Red Sox pitching staff last season ranked 19th in the big leagues.
+- The nine strikeouts per nine innings put together by the Red Sox pitching staff ranks 12th in MLB.

 © 2023 Data Skrive.
 All rights reserved.